Robert Celedon-Scott

 About

-I’m Robert Scott-Celedón.
-I make poems and music that grow out of daily life—conversations, parenting, teaching, moments half-felt, half-thought.
-A glance in the park.
-A tension in the room.
-A familiar scent or sound.
-I follow undercurrents to see where they lead, what value they might hold.
+My poetry and music grow out of daily life—conversations, parenting, teaching—moments half-felt, half-thought.
+I follow these undercurrents to see where they lead and what meaning they might hold.

-Since 2022, I’ve taught music to incarcerated youth in a maximum-security facility, encouraging reflection, reframing, and conversation as ways to build agency and resilience.
-Whether studying the vibrations of a guitar string or sitting with the weight of a single word, I believe intentional creative practice can help us stay in the room with our own life.
+Since 2022, I’ve taught music to incarcerated youth in a maximum-security juvenile facility.
+Through reflection, reframing, and conversation, I aim to promote agency and resilience.
+Whether sitting with the vibration of a guitar string or the weight of a single word, I know intentional creative practice teaches us to stay in the room with our own lives.

-I’ve taught traditional music in Eastern Kentucky public schools, was a Gilman Scholar at Tbilisi State Conservatoire, a community FM radio host, an electronics designer at Death By Audio, and a composer fellow at the Bang on a Can Summer Festival.
-I’ve also worked as an editor, including for Tonality: An Owner’s Manual by Dmitri Tymoczko.
+I’ve taught traditional music in Eastern Kentucky public schools, been a Gilman Scholar at Tbilisi State Conservatoire, designed electronics at Death By Audio, composed at the Bang on a Can Summer Festival, and served as a proofreader and editor, including for Dmitri Tymoczko’s Tonality: An Owner’s Manual.

 Community is central to my work.
-Collaborations with RVA Baroque, Classical Revolution RVA, the RAIC improvisation collective, kroncong group Rumput, composer Peni Candra Rini, clarinetist Anna Koch, percussionist Kevin Zetina, pianist Vicky Chow, and violist Carrie Frey reflect an ongoing commitment to shared meaning-making across forms, genres, and traditions.
+Collaborations with organizations and ensembles such as RVA Baroque, Classical Revolution, the RAIC improvisation collective and kroncong group Rumput, and with artists including Peni Candra Rini, Anna Koch, Kevin Zetina, Vicky Chow and Carrie Frey, reflect my commitment to shared creative inquiry across forms, genres and traditions.

-I live in Richmond, Virginia near Maymont Park, with one unfriendly cat, a friendly cat, my partner, and two human children.
+I live in a small house near Maymont Park with one unfriendly cat, one friendly cat, my partner, and our two human children.

 robertceledonscott@gmail.com